tytydraco/yessleep/out/Something_in_the_woods_around_my_house_keeps_snapping_branches_Im_beginning_to_think_it_isnt_just_an_animal.md

 **SNAP**

-No!
-This can't happen, it can't!
+This couldn't happen, I wouldn't allow it!
 The headaches were beginning to blur my vision they were so intense.
 I shut my eyes tight and pulled.
 I pulled and pulled and pulled until- **SNAP**

 But this noise didn't come from outside.
 It was the sound of the heavy duty rope breaking at the point it had been tied around the doorknob.
 I almost faceplanted it was so unexpected.
 Quickly, I stepped over the rope that bound my hands, one foot at a time, until my arms were in front of me.